dounan/chat-pc-site/docs/macos/getting-started/index.md

 ## Helpful prompts

+### Ask ChatGPT for your ChatPC account info

+This returns your current subscription plan, usage, limits, and link to manage your account and subscribe to a new plan.

+> Get ChatPC account info

 ### Ask ChatGPT for the list of all available actions

 > What are the available actions for the ChatPC plugin?